raynierarca11/honor-of-conduct/README.md

 # honor-of-conduct
 Remember:

-Be polite, welcoming, and inclusive. ewew
+Be polite, welcoming, and inclusive.ee ewew
 Inappropriate conduct and harassment of any kind will not be tolerated.
 Any such remarks will result in an immediate ban.